martijnboland/MvcPaging/README.md

 The MvcPaging library contains an ASP.NET MVC HTML helper that renders a pager based on given parameters.
 A live demo can be found at http://demo.taiga.nl/mvcpaging.

-### Important information for ASP.NET 5 / MVC 6 users
+### Important information for ASP.NET Core users

-This library doesn't support ASP.NET 5.
-Go to https://github.com/joeaudette/cloudscribe.Web.Pagination for the logical successor of this library.
+This library doesn't support ASP.NET Core.
+Visit https://github.com/joeaudette/cloudscribe.Web.Pagination for the logical successor of this library.
 Thanks Joe for the effort!

 ### Usage (Razor / pseudo code):